DimaClaudiu/my_QA_Bot/README.md

     A: *ANDROID APP*

-    For now, I'm using a base RoBERTa model, fine-tunned for multiclass-classification.
+    For now, I'm using a base BERT model, modified and fine-tunned for multiclass-classification.

     For training, I used [News Category Dataset v2](https://www.kaggle.com/rmisra/news-category-dataset), taking just the first 10 most popular categories.
 The dataset fits nicely because the data is quite sparse and out of context (similar to text chats, where conversations are short and incomplete) and the classes are alose quite imbalanced (also similar to real-world data).
     The data was cleaned before training, since common words would give an unfair advantage to larger(in size of text) classes.